2021 Copa Sudamericana final

-The 2021 Copa Sudamericana Final was the final match which decided the winner of the 2021 Copa Sudamericana.
+The 2021 Copa Sudamericana final was the final match which decided the winner of the 2021 Copa Sudamericana.
 This was the 20th edition of the Copa Sudamericana, the second-tier South American continental club football tournament organized by CONMEBOL.

 The match was played on 20 November 2021 at the Estadio Centenario in Montevideo, Uruguay, between Brazilian sides Athletico Paranaense and Red Bull Bragantino.

 On 13 May 2021, CONMEBOL announced that the final would be played at the Estadio Centenario in Montevideo, Uruguay on 6 November 2021.

 Athletico Paranaense defeated Red Bull Bragantino by a 1–0 score in the final to win their second title in the tournament.
 As winners of the 2021 Copa Sudamericana, they earned the right to play against the winners of the 2021 Copa Libertadores in the 2022 Recopa Sudamericana.
 They also automatically qualified for the 2022 Copa Libertadores group stage.

+As of 2025, this is the only Copa Sudamericana final where both teams represented Brazil.

 Venue

 On 13 May 2021, CONMEBOL announced that Estadio Centenario, Montevideo was chosen as the 2021 final venue.